Taï National Park: Scientific research and facilities

 There is an ecological station (L'Institut d'Ecologie Tropicale) in the Audrenisrou basin in the core zone and a German team base at Fedfo camp in the buffer zone.
 There is also a Biosphere Reserve station 18 km south-east of Taï village, which consists of several prefabricated houses, a communal kitchen, two well-equipped laboratories, and an electric generator.
 It is controlled and financed nationally and managed by 2-3 Ivoirian personnel.

 Between 1993 and 2002, the Project Autonome pour la Conservation du Parc National de Taï (PACPNT), financed by GTZ, KfW and the WWF, with the Parks Department (Direction des Parcs Nationaux et Réserves (DPN)), worked to improve management and surveillance, monitored and inventoried the condition of the flora and fauna, launched pilot conservation projects with local people, and made comparative studies of seven species of monkeys.
 Phase I reported in 1997 and Phase II in 2002.
 This project has produced over 50 papers covering subjects such as tool-using and the ebola virus in chimpanzees and the fauna as a potential source of foods and medicines.
 In 2002, technical and scientific management of the park was assigned to the national Office Ivoirien des Parcs et Reserves which covers management policy, wardening, research, education and communication for all parks.
 A Scientific Council of the involved NGOs international and local, was set up.
 A second research station and a canopied walkway on the east side of the park have been.
 However, a national workshop on the forest zone held in 2002 to 2003 focused on the lack of scientific research, monitoring, evaluation, coordination with foreign institutions and access to research done; also the persistence of low levels of popular participation and sustainable development of protected forest lands.
 A better inventory of the forest's resources is still needed.

+Ecotourism in Taï National Park

+Taï National Park offers opportunities for ecotourism, where visitors can observe chimpanzees and other wildlife.
+Tourists can explore either the northern or southern parts of the park.
+The park is located approximately 10 hours by car from Abidjan, the economic capital of Côte d’Ivoire.
+Access can be challenging but is possible.
+Inside the park, visitors may encounter chimpanzees and other primates, enjoy long hikes, and visit the Ecomuseum.